thehelp/client-project/README.md

 ## Features

-* [`connect`](https://github.com/gruntjs/grunt-contrib-connect) task to support loading your libraries on localhost instead of `file:/` URLs, which have different security settings
+* [`connect`](https://github.com/gruntjs/grunt-contrib-connect) task to support static files on localhost instead of `file:/` URLs, which have different security settings
 * [`grunt-mocha`](https://github.com/kmiyashiro/grunt-mocha) to run your _client-side_ `mocha` tests on the command-line via [`phantomjs`](http://phantomjs.org/)
-* [`grunt-requirejs`](https://github.com/asciidisco/grunt-requirejs) to concatenate and optimize your `requirejs`/AMD-style code into production javascript files.
+* [`grunt-requirejs`](https://github.com/asciidisco/grunt-requirejs) to concatenate and optimize your AMD-style modules into production javascript files.
-* Convenience methods to copy files from your `bower_components/` and node modules' `dist/` directories
+* Convenience methods to copy files from your `bower_components/` and node modules' `dist/` directories into lib/vendor, giving you

 ## Setup

-First, install the project (and its friend, `thehelp-project`) as dev dependencies:
+First, install the project (and its friend, [`thehelp-project`](https://github.com/thehelp/project)) as dev dependencies:

 ```
 npm install thehelp-project thehelp-client-project --save-dev
 ```

-If you're new to [`thehelp-project`](https://github.com/thehelp/project), it would be good to read its docs first.
+If you're new to `thehelp-project`, it would be good to read its docs first.
 Then make sure you have the grunt command available:

 ```
 npm install -g grunt-cli